From FYI to FOMO: The New Way to Get Employees to Engage with your Internal Communication

 Creating FOMO-driven internal communication is about making employees feel like they’ll miss something exciting, valuable, or career-boosting if they don’t engage.

-TL:DR Here's a quick FOMO Formula for Any Message
+So here's my quick FOMO Formula for Any Message that needs to inspire action.

 FOMO = (Relevance × Urgency) + Social Proof + Easy Next Step